jsbin/jsbin/docs/running-your-own-jsbin.md

 This will generate the `public/js/prod/` directory and read the version in the `package.json` file to generate to build a number of files:

-1. jsbin-<version>.js - the uncompressed, concatted version of all the scripts from `/scripts.json`
+1. jsbin-<version>.js - the uncompressed, concatenated version of all the scripts from `/scripts.json`
 2. jsbin-<version>.min.js - the production compressed version of jsbin, used in the editor
 3. jsbin.map.json - the sourcemaps file (useful for debugging in live)
 4. runner-<version>.js - the runner script, used to generate the output of the user's code in an iframe